Israeli forces intercept Gaza-bound aid flotilla

 - list 2 of 4Earthquake hits southern China, toppling buildings

-- list 3 of 4Iran war day 80: Trump issues warning; Tehran ready to confront aggression
+- list 3 of 4Iran war day 80: Trump issues warning; Tehran ‘ready’ to confront attacks

 - list 4 of 4Mali drone strikes kill at least 10 civilians at wedding

+The Global Sumud Flotilla, an international movement heading the mission, said Israeli military personnel boarded several vessels off the coast of Cyprus as the convoy attempted to continue towards the besieged Gaza Strip.

-Video footage shared by the group showed activists filming as Israeli forces approached and boarded boats participating in the mission.
+Video footage shared by the organisers showed activists filming as Israeli forces approached and boarded the boats.

-More than 50 vessels departed from the Turkish port city of Marmaris last week in what organisers described as the final stage of a journey aimed at challenging Israel’s blockade of Gaza.
+More than 50 vessels departed from the Turkish port city of Marmaris last week in what organisers described as the final stage of a journey aimed at challenging Israel’s blockade of the Palestinian enclave.

-The interceptions came after the Turkish branch of the flotilla campaign said one of its vessels, the Munki, had come under “attack” and “close harassment” by Israeli military boats.
+The interceptions came as the Turkish branch of the flotilla campaign said one of its vessels, the Munki, had come under “attack” and “close harassment” by Israeli military boats.

+“The flotilla’s vessel Munki has been attacked by the occupying Israeli forces.
+We have currently lost contact with the vessel,” Global Sumud Filosu Turkiye said in a statement posted on X earlier on Monday.

+Israel’s Yedioth Ahronoth daily reported that the Israeli military had detained activists on board the flotilla’s vessels and was transferring them to a navy ship, and would later transport them to the Israeli port of Ashdod.